char0n/ffmpeg-php/README.md

 $ php test.php
 ```

-The output should be something similar:
+The output should be something similar to the following:
 ```
 float(32.14)
 ```

-If the output of the script is number, then everything works as expected.
-Don't forget to provide
-movie constructor the path to a real movie file.

 **Note**